Skip to main content

 • A duty roster has two jobs: every zone covered every break (safety), and the load spread fairly across the term (trust).
 Most rosters fail the second job.

-• Fairness must be measured across the whole term, not eyeballed week by week — and it must count duties actually done, including swaps and cover.
+• Fairness must be counted across the whole term, not judged week by week, and it must count duties actually done, including swaps and cover.

-• Part-timers need pro-rata duty loads on their actual days; fixed recurring duties and role-based exemptions need explicit rules, not folklore.
+• Part-timers need pro-rata duty on the days they attend.
+Fixed recurring duties and role-based exemptions need written rules.

-• The wet day plan is part of the roster, not a separate document — outdoor zones must map to indoor supervision before the rain arrives.
+• The wet day plan is part of the roster.
+Every outdoor zone must map to an indoor post before the rain arrives.

-Yard duty — playground duty in NSW — is a child-safety system first and a workload-distribution system second.
+Yard duty (playground duty in NSW) is a child-safety system first and a workload system second.
 The first job is absolute: every zone covered, every break, every day, including the oval nobody can see from the office and the ten minutes before the first bell.
-The second job is what determines whether the roster generates grievances: staff notice unfairness with forensic precision.
+The second job decides whether the roster causes grievances.
+Staff notice unfairness quickly and precisely.

 Design for both from the start.
-A roster that achieves coverage by quietly overloading the same six agreeable people is not a roster — it is a slow leak in staff goodwill that presents, months later, as "morale".
+A roster that achieves coverage by quietly overloading the same six agreeable people is not a roster.
+It is a slow drain on goodwill that shows up months later as a morale problem.

 Map the zones and breaks before the names

-Start from supervision requirements, not staff availability: which areas need eyes during which windows, at what ratio, given your grounds and your students.
-Before-school, recess, lunch (often split into eating and play), after-school, and bus duty each have their own shape.
-Some zones need two adults; some need an adult with specific first-aid or fixed-equipment knowledge.
+Start from supervision needs, not staff availability: which areas need eyes during which windows, at what ratio, given your grounds and your students.
+Before school, recess, lunch (often split into eating and play), after school, and bus duty each have their own shape.
+Some zones need two adults.
+Some need an adult with first-aid or fixed-equipment knowledge.

 Write the zone map down formally.
-When a duty is missed, "I did not know the far oval was mine" is a systems failure, not a person failure — and it is preventable with an unambiguous map, clear handover times, and duties printed on each teacher's own timetable rather than on a laminated sheet in the staffroom.
+When a duty is missed, "I did not know the far oval was mine" is a systems failure, not a person failure.
+It is prevented with a clear map, clear handover times, and duties printed on each teacher's own timetable rather than on a laminated sheet in the staffroom.

-The only defensible fairness measure is a running count per person across the term: duties assigned, duties actually done, duties absorbed from other people's absences.
-Week-by-week eyeballing systematically hides imbalance, because the person who "just this once" covered a Friday lunch duty four separate times looks fine on any single week's view.
+The only defensible measure of fairness is a running count per person across the term: duties assigned, duties actually done, and duties picked up from other people's absences.
+Judging week by week hides imbalance, because the person who "just this once" covered a Friday lunch duty four separate times looks fine on any single week.

-Set the loading rules explicitly and publish them: how full-time load is calculated, how part-time load is pro-rated, which roles carry reduced or zero load (principal class, staff with negotiated arrangements), and how time-of-week desirability is balanced — Friday afternoon duty and Monday-before-school duty are not the same duty, and staff know it.
+Set the loading rules explicitly and publish them: how full-time load is calculated, how part-time load is pro-rated, which roles carry reduced or zero load (principal class, staff with negotiated arrangements), and how desirable and undesirable slots are balanced.
+Friday afternoon duty and Monday-before-school duty are not the same duty, and staff know it.

 Then track against the rules.
-When someone claims the roster is unfair, the answer should be a ledger you can show, whichever way the conversation is about to go.
+When someone says the roster is unfair, the answer should be a count you can show them.

-Part-time staff take pro-rata duty on the days they actually attend — which sounds obvious until the roster generator (human or software) spreads duties evenly across a week that includes their days off.
+Part-time staff take pro-rata duty on the days they attend.
+That sounds obvious until a roster (human or software) spreads duties evenly across a week that includes their days off.
 Their available days then carry proportionally more duty, which is correct, and worth explaining before someone reads their Tuesday as punishment.

-Fixed recurring duties — the teacher who always takes the bus gate because they park there, the assistant principal who covers the front office window — are fine, but they need to be recorded as fixed and counted in that person's load.
+Fixed recurring duties (the teacher who always takes the bus gate because they park there, the assistant principal who covers the front office window) are fine, but they need to be recorded as fixed and counted in that person's load.
 The same goes for exemptions.
-Every school has exemption folklore; the roster only stays defensible when the folklore is converted into written rules that a new daily organiser can apply without a séance.
+Every school has unwritten exemptions.
+The roster only stays defensible when they are written down as rules that a new daily organiser can apply.

 The wet day plan is part of the roster

-Rain converts an outdoor supervision problem into an indoor one with completely different geometry: classrooms and corridors instead of zones, different ratios, different sight-lines.
-If the wet-day version of the roster is improvised at 12:40 under a grey sky, the same reliable people get grabbed every time — unfairness again, now with added chaos.
+Rain turns an outdoor supervision problem into an indoor one with different geography: classrooms and corridors instead of zones, different ratios, different sight-lines.
+If the wet-day roster is improvised at 12:40 under a grey sky, the same reliable people get grabbed every time, so the unfairness returns, now with added chaos.

-Build the wet-day mapping in advance: each outdoor duty converts to a defined indoor supervision post, and the conversion is one decision ("wet day timetable is on"), not forty.
-The fairness ledger should keep counting through wet days — indoor duty is still duty.
+Build the wet-day mapping in advance.
+Each outdoor duty converts to a defined indoor post, and the conversion is one decision ("the wet day timetable is on"), not forty.
+The fairness count should keep running through wet days, because indoor duty is still duty.

-Every staff absence potentially breaks the duty roster, and this is where rosters quietly rot: the absent teacher's duty gets handed to whoever is standing nearest, the swap is never recorded, and by week eight the official roster and reality have diverged.
+Every staff absence can break the duty roster, and this is where rosters quietly rot.
+The absent teacher's duty is handed to whoever is standing nearest, the swap is never recorded, and by week eight the official roster and reality have drifted apart.

-Duty reallocation belongs inside the same morning workflow as class cover, not as an afterthought.
-When cover is arranged for an absent teacher, their duties should surface in the same view, get reassigned deliberately — ideally to whoever is furthest under their fair-share line — and get recorded so the ledger stays true.
+Reassigning duties belongs in the same morning routine as arranging class cover.
+When cover is arranged for an absent teacher, their duties should appear in the same view, be reassigned deliberately (ideally to whoever is furthest under their fair share), and be recorded so the count stays true.

 How Bell Path handles it

-Bell Path generates yard duty rosters from your real zone map and bell times, with a year-to-date fairness ledger per staff member, pro-rata handling for part-timers, explicit fixed-duty and exemption rules, and lunchtime club commitments respected.
-Wet day plans convert outdoor posts to indoor supervision in the same screen, and daily cover reallocates an absent teacher's duties alongside their classes — so the roster on the wall and the roster in reality stay the same document.
+Bell Path generates yard duty rosters from your real zone map and bell times, with a year-to-date fairness count per staff member, pro-rata handling for part-timers, written fixed-duty and exemption rules, and lunchtime club commitments respected.
+Wet day plans convert outdoor posts to indoor supervision on the same screen, and daily cover reassigns an absent teacher's duties alongside their classes, so the roster on the wall and the roster in reality stay the same document.

 Common questions